 Career Planning Course

-The Career Planning Course (CPC) is an opportunity for you to become more of an expert in yourself, to make the most of your time at Tufts and prepare for your career after Tufts.
-It is the start of a partnership with you and Tufts Public Health and Professional Degree Programs Career Services.
-CPC is a mandatory career development course for MPH and HCOM students during their first semester and is designed to ensure that students focus on their long-term career goals from the beginning.
-Career Services staff will take students through the career development cycle from self-assessment to formal interviewing strategies to ensure that students are prepared to pursue internships, on-campus jobs, part-time jobs, Applied Learning Experiences (ALE), and ultimately their first job out of graduate school.
+The Career Planning Course (CPC) is the start of a partnership with you and Tufts Public Health and Professional Degree Programs Career Services.
+CPC is a required career development course for MPH students during their first semester and is designed to ensure that students focus on their long-term career goals from the beginning.
+In CPC, students will learn the fundamentals of the hiring process; discover the diverse employers and jobs within public health arena; and create unified resumes, cover letter, and online presence.
+Career Services staff will teach students the fundamentals of the hiring process; take students through the career development cycle from self-assessment to formal interviewing strategies to ensure that students are prepared to pursue internships, on-campus jobs, part-time jobs, Applied Learning Experiences (ALE), and ultimately their first job out of graduate school.

 We want you to have the best possible preparation for career success, whether that is your search for an ALE, internship, part-time or full-time role.
 Your degree is an investment, and career preparation is a key foundational piece.
-Career management is a process that you will have to replicate throughout your life, so we want to empower you to have the most necessary tools for this non-linear and oftentimes frustrating process.
-Tufts feels strongly about providing our students every advantage possible to be successful in an increasingly competitive job market.
+The typical person will have more than 10 jobs during their career.
+Understanding the development of career management, is a process that you will replicate throughout your life.
+CPC empowers you to have the most necessary tools for this non-linear and oftentimes challenging process.
+Tufts feels strongly about providing our students every advantage possible to be successful in an ever changing and complex, increasingly competitive job market.

 At the conclusion of the course, it is the goal that each student will have enhanced self-awareness and tools to communicate professionally to various target audiences and carry out the steps to the intern, ALE, or job search successfully to reach individual career goals.